-The second request was immediately following the to amend the zoning of a would be a residential unit, property in Chesterville, and the other half a laundroerty in question is home to from General Commercial, which provides services to ception Twelve (CG-X12), nure spreading and harvest- on the ground floor.
-The machinery storage.
-The own- allow half of the commercial ral (RU), to Rural-Exception they could not do with the specifically states that less about the loss of commercial Twenty Seven (RU-27) at land zoned as Rural.
-The than 50% of the commercial space, and would be more
+The second request was to amend the zoning of a property in Chesterville. from General Commercial to General Commercial Exception Twelve (CG-X12). to allow for residential space on the ground floor.
+The building currently has approximately 3,000 square feet of commercial space quested the zoning change on the ground floor, with amendment requested would allow half of the commercial business on the site, which The proposed amendment Twenty Seven (RU-27) at land zoned as Rural.
+The than 50% of the commercial space would be allocated